 This concept is often used as a metric for assessing the performance of publicly traded companies.
 Take, for example, a small gadget.
 It might not be worth much, but if you can add value by packaging it uniquely or providing outstanding customer service, suddenly, that widget becomes economically valuable.
 The same is true for any product or service.

-But there’s more to added value than just the variation between price and product cost.
+But there’s more to added value than just the price and product cost variation.
 Adding value to your business means finding ways to make a customer’s experience better and more memorable.
 It also means putting their needs above yours as a business owner.

 The key to increasing your company’s value by understanding who your target customer is and what they need from you.
 Once you understand their needs, you can tailor products or services accordingly to boost your company’s value.